-If you have entered into a deferred payment agreement, you will be expected to maintain the property you own to a reasonable standard.
-You will also be asked to provide a buildings insurance certificate.
+If you have entered into a deferred payment agreement, you will be expected to maintain the property to a reasonable standard.
+You will also be asked to provide an up to date buildings insurance certificate.

-You may keep up to £144.00 per week of your income; this is known as the Disposable Income Allowance (DIA) and includes the Personal Expenses Allowance (PEA) of £28.45.
+You may keep up to £144.00 per week of your income; this is known as the Disposable Income Allowance (DIA) and includes the Personal

+Expenses Allowance (PEA) of £30.15.
 The purpose of this allowance is to enable you to fully maintain and insure the property.

 You do not have to keep the full amount if you do not wish to.
-However £24.90 will automatically be allowed.
-If you keep the full allowance, the amount the Council pays on your behalf as a part of the deferred payment will be higher and the debt increased.
+However £30.15 will automatically be allowed.
+The less you decide to keep for a personal allowance, the lower the final debt amount will be.

-As at April 2023
+As of April 2024